annedoesstuff/terraform-demo/README.md

 # terraform-demo
-A simple web application in which Terraform dynamically orchestrates the configuration between the components.
+A simple web application showing how Terraform dynamically orchestrates configuration between the components.